thinkinglabs/thinkinglabs.github.io/_drafts/on-the-evilness-of-feature-branching-why-do-teams-use-feature-branches.md

 to the changes on the branch at best within 8 hours, 5 days or 30 days.
 That leaves a lot of time for the team to accumulate more and more code which makes the integration of the branch harder and harder.
-On the other hand, when committing directly into mainline, the
-[//]: # (Wouter:whole)
-team sees the changes within minutes, allowing the team to accommodate immediately with the new changes.
+On the other hand, when committing directly into mainline, the whole team sees the changes within minutes, allowing the team to accommodate immediately with the new changes.

 I guess the reason for this commonly accepted belief we need branches to keep